 Building a Successful CIO-CFO Relationship: 7 Tips for CIOs

-The process of opening the door for collaboration between the CFO and CIO and forming a more strategic partnership is not always easy.
-It involves CIOs better demonstrating to CFOs how IT generates value to the enterprise, and how IT can deliver a competitive advantage.
+Opening the door for collaboration between the chief financial officer (CFO) and the chief information officer (CIO) and forming a more strategic partnership is not always easy.
+For a successful relationship, CIOs must better demonstrate to CFOs how IT generates value to the enterprise, and how IT can deliver a competitive advantage.

 Here are seven tips to keep in mind.